redtexts/texts/damen_1943_the_russia_we_love.md

-guidance of Lenin and the revolutionary party dared to break the framework of feudalism and capitalism and to pose the class dictatorship -- the transitional proletarian state power whose goal has to be to signal the destruction of that very state and that very class, The Russia which we love and defend is that Russia which for years its proletariat and to the international proletariat the consciousness of its force, the historic sense of its revolutionary role, the organic
+guidance of Lenin and the revolutionary party dared to break the framework of feudalism and capitalism and to pose the class dictatorship -- the transitional proletarian state power whose goal has to be to signal the destruction of that very state and that very class.
+The Russia which we love and defend is that Russia which for years its proletariat and to the international proletariat the consciousness of its force, the historic sense of its revolutionary role, the organic